Do you need a lawyer for a social security disability claim?

 Do not let a rejection decision discourage you from filing an appeal.
 In fact, up to 75 percent of people have their initial claim denied, whether it’s for supplemental security income or social security disability insurance.

-What are the attorney fees?
+How much are the attorney fees?

 Social Security attorney fees for helping Americans get their benefits are set by the Social Security Administration itself.